-When the voltage between the conductors prevails then electric field generate in electrical substation.
+When the voltage between the conductors prevails then the electric field generates in an electrical substation.
 But remember, the electric field is not created by the current.
 The magnetic operating voltage of this electric field decreases with a function and square distance with its source.

 How Magnetic Field Created in a Substation:

-When current flows through the conductor then magnetic field is created and remember it’s not for the voltage.
-When the distance increases from its source, the intensity of the magnetic field decreases, but it’s not so easily to shield this magnetic field.
+When current flows through the conductor then the magnetic field is created and remember it’s not for the voltage.
+When the distance increases from its source, the intensity of the magnetic field decreases, but it’s not so easy to shield this magnetic field.

 The magnetic field usually measured by the Webers Per Square Meter (Tesla) or the Maxwells Per Square Centimeter (Gauss).